- Acoustic Comfort

 - Architectural Graphic Standards, 11th Edition by Charles Ramsey and Harold Sleeper.
 New York, NY: John Wiley & Sons, Inc., 2007—The most widely recognized reference manual for architectural design guidance on planning, design standards, building systems, materials, methods, and construction techniques.

-- ASHRAE Handbook of Systems and Equipment by ASHRAE Handbook Committee.
-Atlanta, GA: American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. 2008.
+- ASHRAE Handbook of HVAC Systems and Equipment by ASHRAE Handbook Committee.
+Atlanta, GA: American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. 2012.

-- Mechanical and Electrical Equipment for Buildings, 11th Edition by Ben Stein, John S. Reynolds, Walter T. Grondzik, Alison G. Kwok.
-New York, NY: John Wiley & Sons, Inc., 2009.
+- Mechanical and Electrical Equipment for Buildings, 12th Edition by Walter T. Grondzik, Alison G. Kwok.
+New York, NY: John Wiley & Sons, Inc., 2014.

 - Time-Saver Standards for Building Types, 4th Edition by Joseph DiChiara and Michael J. Crosbie.
 New York: McGraw-Hill Inc., 2001—A comprehensive reference for building type design guidance, including sample projects with plans and illustrations of functional features and details.